 3:: Great free comedy at Jalopy, a cute (if not slightly spooky) bar tucked away in Red Hook.
 Standup comedy can be so hit or miss, and I hate feeling that you have to laugh when it’s really not that funny – but this was amazing.
 My favorite was Alex Koll, who had Ryan crying and me howling.
 It was a new comedy night so I’m hoping they keep it.

 4:: Views from our new office at Astor Place.
 Somehow I scored the only desk with a perfect view of One World Trade Center.
 I am so lucky to have such an amazing view from my desk!
 Also, our manager has just treated us all to some brand new officechairs too and I can honestly say that I have never been more comfortable when working!
 My chair is fully adjustable which is great for my bad back.
 Our manager has actually bought a few pieces of new furniture for our office and it looks so much fresher and a lot more inviting than our old one.
+There has also been talks of getting some privacy partitions from a company like Versare too.
+I think this would be amazing for the office and I’m really hoping I can convince my manager to get some!
 I cannot wait to get properly settled in over the next few weeks.

 5:: …and these views from inside Museum of Modern Art.
 Some of the windows further upstairs let you actually look into peek into people’s houses across the streets… which is a little creepy.

 7:: This building in our neighborhood… it’s actually a funeral home but it’s still the most regal-looking place in Carroll Gardens.
 I feel like I’m in the south when I see it.